AaronLin20010601/Unity2DRPG/README.md

 blue -> slime with the lowest health
 green -> slime with medium health and spread poison around itself
 purple -> slime with high amount of health
+grape shooter -> monster with high amount of health that shoot grape to attack
+ghost -> moster with medium health but have extremely strong attack ability that shoot lots of ghost fire

 Landscape :
 There are foreground,water,cosmetic and top elements on the map